iRNA-COSI/APAeval/execution_workflows/Aptardi/README.md

 sample,bam,gtf,fasta
 sample,[path_to]/test.bam,[path_to]/gencode.vM26.primary_assembly.annotation.gtf,[path_to]/mm39.fa
 ```
-- Run the pipeline with the samplesheet.csv with the input paths updated
+- Run the pipeline with the samplesheet.csv with the input paths updated using either docker or singularity containers
 ```
-nextflow main.nf --input samplesheet.csv -profile docker
+nextflow main.nf --input samplesheet.csv -profile <docker/singularity>
 ```

 ## Output & post-processing